-Here’s a personal account: a dear friend of mine, whose name I won’t mention, claimed in a conversation not too long ago that yes: he already graduated and no longer finds it a challenge or the source of enjoyment to play at open mics, as he now has a band and wants to focus on that.
+Here’s a personal account.
+A dear friend of mine, whose name I won’t mention, claimed in a conversation not long ago that yes: he already graduated and no longer finds it a challenge or the source of enjoyment to play at open mics.
+He now has a band and wants to focus on that.
+Understandable enough, right?

 But then how is it that we often run into some of the most professional musicians also playing open mics?
-Whether it’s just because they’re passing through and want to practice and have some fun while immersing themselves in the local scene, or to experiment with some new material and check the audience response, or to plug an upcoming concert, we have some total pros performing, no question about it.
+Sometimes they’re just passing through and want to practice and have some fun while immersing themselves in the local scene.
+Other times they will experiment with new material and check audience response or plug an upcoming concert.
+But we definitely have total pros performing regularly, no question about it.

 Naturally, not everybody will be interested in open mics at all times.
-This all comes in waves, and sometimes you want to remove yourself from these circles and concentrate on different activities.
+This all comes in waves, and from time to time you want to remove yourself from these circles and concentrate on different activities.
 Chances are, however, that you’ll find your way back at some point, and certainly nobody has ever given out any open mic diplomas. 😛

 The free market challenge: time will tell

-And finally, some open mic organizers might also feel that all the new ‘open mic’ or ‘open stage’ events popping up can fraction off the crowds and make it less lucrative for venues to host them.
+And finally, some open mic organizers might also feel that all the new ‘open mic’ or ‘open stage’ events popping up can fraction off the crowds and make it less lucrative for individual venues to host them.
 That’s right, new trends can do that, with new characters jumping on the bandwagon, riding on the coattails of the real pioneers of open mics, haha!
-We have also seen some open mics come and go, appearing and then disappearing, and interestingly, we have already seen this protectionist attitude in the past, whereas some might be weary as someone else comes along and poses competition.
+We have already seen some open mics come and go, appearing and then disappearing, and interestingly, we have also seen this protectionist attitude in the past, whereas some might be wary as someone else comes along and poses competition.

 If a newcomer can offer something truly interesting in the way an event is promoted or hosted,